 The biggest luxury resort in Africa.

-The project which is set to cost US$ 1.6 billion will have an underwater restaurant and nightclub, luxury villas and penthouse apartments, five leading luxury hotels (including the Ritz Carlton and Anantara), a deep water marina, aqua park, medical facilities, duty-free retail district, equestrian centre and polo ground, private international school, signature golf course and a private airport.
+The project which is set to cost US$ 1.6 billion will have an underwater restaurant and nightclub, luxury villas and penthouse apartments, five leading luxury hotels, a deep water marina, aqua park, medical facilities, duty-free retail district, equestrian centre and polo ground, private international school, signature golf course and a private airport.
 The seven-phase Zanzibar resort development spans 411 hectare along 4km of Indian Ocean coastline.